lobsterdore/release-dash/README.md

 * Build and test service repo
 * Deploy sevice to dev environment
 * Force update ```dev``` tag in repo post deployment
-* Repeat the same process for other envs
+* Repeat the same tagging process for other envs

 To force push an environment tag you can do the following: